 No. The tournament has not started yet.

-The first official goals can only come after the opener on June 11, 2026.
+The first official goals can only come after Mexico play South Africa in the opening match on June 11, 2026.

 Because goals influence goal difference, qualification, and third-place ranking pressure.

-The safest route is official FIFA match coverage and trusted live score services.
+The safest route is official FIFA match coverage, trusted live score services, and verified scorer pages.

 Yes.
 They shape the Golden Boot race and often the wider player debate.